-Canadian Registration Number (CRN)
+Canadian Registration Number (CRN) and National Board Number (NB)

-All anhydrous ammonia storage vessels must have a valid Canadian Registration Number (CRN) issued by Provincial Boiler and Pressure Vessel officials.
+All anhydrous ammonia storage vessels may have a Canadian Registration Number (CRN) issued by Provincial Boiler and Pressure Vessel officials.
 The CRN indicates that the design of the vessel has been reviewed by the regulatory authority and complies with pressure vessel code requirements.